Details for Healing Ministry

 - Credit points: 10

-The unit Healing Ministry is part of the subject area Ministry and is offered as a part of the following Awards: Bachelor of Applied Theology (Korean) (Alphacrucis College (NSW Dept. of Education)), Bachelor of Contemporary Ministry (Alphacrucis College (NSW Dept. of Education)).
+The unit Healing Ministry is part of the subject area Ministry and is offered as a part of the following Awards: Bachelor of Applied Theology (Korean) (Alphacrucis College (NSW Dept. of Education)), Bachelor of Business/Bachelor of Ministry (Alphacrucis College (NSW Dept. of Education)), Bachelor of Ministry [formerly BCM] (Alphacrucis College (NSW Dept. of Education)).

 This unit addresses the phenomena and significance of healing in the life and ministry of the Christian church.

 Students should be able to:

 - Demonstrate an understanding of the biblical, historical and theological foundations for the ministry of healing;